nicolasantillo/nicolasantillo/README.md

 ###

-<p align="left">I'm Nicola Santillo, a Data Science Student at LUMSA University.</p>
+<p align="left">I'm Nicola Santillo, a Data Science Student at the LUMSA University.</p>

 ###